 We have had lots

 this is your first issue we

-sincerely hope that you like it
+sincerely hope that

 and if you are a regular we thank

 trust that you like it too.